 Incomplete Grades / Course Withdrawals: Students who receive an incomplete grade "Inc" for a course must complete that course to receive credit or clock hours for that course.
 Students who are withdrawn from their program and receive a withdrawn grade "W" must repeat the course if a student reenrolls.
-An incomplete grade does not affect a student's cumulative GPA for SAP, but counts as credit hours/clock hours attempted toward both the pace and maximum time frame.
+An incomplete grade does not affect a student's cumulative GPA for

+SAP, but counts as credit hours/clock hours attempted toward both the pace and maximum time frame.
 First Institute does not offer withdrawal failing vs. withdrawal passing.

-Repeated Courses: Students must repeat any failed course.
-Students who repeat a course have their GPA recalculated to include both grades received for the repeated course.
+Repeated Courses: Students must repeat any failed course and will be charged a fee of \$150.
+Students who repeat a course will have their GPA recalculated to include the failed courses, once a successful repeated course has earned a passing grade.
 A repeated course will count toward both the pace and maximum time frame.